fredised/fated/README.md

 - `matrix_effect` - Matrix-like falling character effect
 - `slide_in` - Slides text in from left or right
 - `reveal_masked` - Reveals masked text character by character

+  ## This Was generated fully with replit agent